abhishek-kumar-code/Redfish_Public/README8010.md

 * DSP2044 - Redfish Whitepaper - This is intended to be a non-normative document helping those new to Redfish understand how to interact with the Redfish Service and understand common functions and tasks.
 * DSP2043 - Redfish Mockup - This is a mockup that can be used as sample of output from GETs from a Redfish Service.
 Informative in nature, it was used to develop the schema.
 A person can set up an NGINX or similar server and configure it to output JSON format and then use this directory for demonstration purposes.
 * DSP8010 - Redfish Schema - This contains the Redfish Schema definitions.
 These files are normative in nature and are normatively referenced by the Redfish Specification.
 There are two Schema formats - CSDL (OData Common Schema Definition Language format, which is in XML) and JSON Schema.
 These Schema definitions should be functionally equivalent, thus specifying the schema in two different languages.
-* DSP8011 - Refish Registries - This contains the Redfish Registry definitions.
+* DSP8011 - Redfish Standard Registries - This contains the Redfish Registry definitions.
 This bundle of Redfish registries includes Message registries used for Redfish-defined messages (including events) and Privilege maps.
 * DSP8013 - Redfish Interoperability Profiles - A bundle of published Redfish Interoperability Profile documents as well as supporting schema and sample documents used for creating profiles.